Skip to contents

 Overview of plot_dvtime

-Now let’s visualize the concentration-time data. pmxhelpr includes a function for common visualizations of observed concentration-time data in exploratory data analysis: plot_dvtime
+Now let’s visualize the concentration-time data! pmxhelpr includes a function for common visualizations of observed concentration-time data in exploratory data analysis: plot_dvtime

-plot_dvtime(data = plot_data, dv_var = "ODV", col_var = "Dose (mg)", cent = "mean",
+plot_dvtime(data = plot_data_pk, dv_var = "ODV", show_caption = FALSE)

-plot_dvtime(data = plot_data, dv_var = "ODV", col_var = "Dose (mg)", cent = "mean",
+plot_dvtime(data = plot_data_pk, dv_var = "ODV", log_y = TRUE)

-Adjusting Time Breaks
+Adjusting Time Variables and Breaks

 plot_dvtime includes uses a helper function (breaks_time) to automatically determine x-axis breaks based on the units of the time variable!
 Two arguments in plot_dvtime are passed to breaks_time: